Dani's Castle

 Dani's Castle (also known as Rich, Jimmy & Kait's Castle during the third series) is a British children's comedy series broadcast on the CBBC Channel.
+It is the spin-off series to Dani's House.
 Dani inherits a castle in Northern Ireland from her deceased aunt and gets more than she expected.
 She meets three residents, an unknown cousin, and two people who died 250 years ago.
-It is the spin-off series to Dani's House.
 Series 1 began airing on 17 January 2013 on the CBBC Channel, and 1 April 2013 on ABC3.
 Series 2 of Dani's Castle aired from 14 November 2013 to 3 January 2014.
 Series 3 aired from 7 July 2015 to 22 September 2015, and then returned for a finale Christmas episode on 15 December 2015.
 It was filmed in County Down in Northern Ireland.
-Currently, all 3 series are available to stream on BBC iPlayer.

 Plot

 Series 1

 Following the events of Dani's House, Dani's Castle sees Dani re-evaluating her whole life after McHurtie's Hospital, a fictional medical drama/soap opera, is cancelled.
 But her fortunes soon change when her Great-Aunt Marjorie dies and leaves Dani with her very own castle.
 With dreams of becoming the lady of the manor, Dani arrives at her new home full of ideas and optimism.
 But she's soon brought up short when she reaches Bogmoor Castle to find it's been voted the "No.1 Worst Tourist Attraction" in the country for 10 years running, with crumbling towers, howling corridors, and an overgrown jungle for a garden, even a resident pair of young 250-year-old ghosts – Gabe and Esme.
 And Dani isn't the only heir; she soon encounters a troublesome cousin she didn't even know she had, who seems to break anything and everything.
 Worst of all: Great-Aunt Marjorie has left her a large stack of debts and unpaid bills.